Kicker (KDE)

 Kicker (also referred to as KDE Panel) is the main panel used in KDE 3 and earlier, and also in the TDE desktop.
 Together with KDesktop, it forms the graphical shell.
 It can be customized by the user.
 By default, it has the K Menu, a Desktop Access button, a Home button, a Konqueror button, a Kontact button, and a Help button.
 It also has the Desktop Preview & Pager, the Taskbar, the System Tray, and the Clock.

 It was a core part of the KDE desktop, and as such, packaged as part of the kdebase module.
-Kicker was also ported from Qt3 to Qt4.

 In KDE Software Compilation 4, Kicker, KDesktop, and SuperKaramba were replaced by KDE Plasma 4.
 The graphical shells KDE Plasma 4 and KDE Plasma 5 being widget engines of their own, SuperKaramba is no longer necessary and e.g. "Kicker" was re-implemented as such a desktop widget.

 Kicker is currently developed by the TDE developers for the Trinity Desktop Environment.

 Kicker can be launched separately in other windowing environments that lack a panel of their own, such as twm, and in case the twm menu lacks some of the commands that Kicker may have.
 This can be done by editing a .twmrc file, or from a terminal emulator: